FBI: 2 agents killed, 3 wounded, suspect dead in Florida

-SUNRISE, Fla. -- Two FBI agents were fatally shot and three wounded Tuesday while serving a federal search warrant in a child exploitation case in South Florida, authorities said.
+SUNRISE, Fla. -- Two FBI agents were fatally shot and three wounded while trying to serve a search warrant in Florida on Tuesday, prompting a SWAT team to storm an apartment building where the suspect was holed up as neighbors huddled inside their homes.
+The suspect also ended up dead.

-The suspect also died at some point during the standoff in which he barricaded himself inside a home, said FBI Miami Special Agent Michael D. Leverock.

-Two of the wounded agents were taken to hospitals to be treated and were in stable condition, Leverock said, adding that the names of the deceased agents will not be released immediately.
-The suspect's name also was not released.
+The confrontation in the Fort Lauderdale suburb of Sunrise marked one of the bloodiest days in FBI history in South Florida and among the deadliest nationally as well, according to the FBI website.

-The agents had arrived to serve a federal search warrant in connection with a case involving violent crimes against children, Leverock said.
+The FBI agents had come to the apartment complex to serve a federal search warrant in connection with a case involving child pornography and violent crimes against children, according to FBI Miami Special Agent Michael D. Leverock and FBI Agents Association President Brian O'Hare.

-Law enforcement agencies swarmed the neighborhood in the Fort Lauderdale suburb of Sunrise after the shooting.
-Another large contingent of officers gathered outside a Fort Lauderdale hospital where victims were taken, according to television video.
+Two of the wounded agents were taken to hospitals to be treated and were in stable condition, Leverock said.

+The shooting happened around 6 a.m. in a middle-class neighborhood of single family homes, duplexes and apartment buildings located west of Fort Lauderdale, near the Everglades.

+The gunfire erupted with about four shots - "Boom, boom, boom, boom!" said Julius McLymont, whose house borders the Water Terrace apartment complex where the suspect was barricaded.

 FBI: 2 agents killed, 3 wounded, suspect dead in Florida